Parallel Complex Diffusion for Scalable Time Series Generation: Spectral-Native Optimization and Efficiency

 \subsection{Topological Simplification \& Global Context}

-\textbf{Orthogonal Decorrelation.} Temporal modeling is burdened by the \textit{local entanglement} of adjacent points due to autocorrelation.
-In contrast, the \textit{Fourier Transform} acts as a natural \textbf{diagonalizing operator}, projecting the signal onto an orthogonal basis where spectral components $\mcX_k$ become statistically independent.
-This effectively decomposes the intractable joint distribution $p(\mbx_{1:L})$ into simpler, nearly independent sub-problems $p(\mcX_k)$, significantly lowering the functional complexity the network must approximate.
+\textbf{Orthogonal Decorrelation.} Standard temporal modeling is intrinsically burdened by the \textit{entanglement} between temporal positions.
+In contrast, the DFT acts as a natural \textit{diagonalizing operator}, where the second-order covariance structure is natively diagonalized for stationary processes.
+This effectively decomposes the intractable joint distribution $p(\vecx_{1:L})$ into mathematically simpler, nearly independent sub-problems $p(\mcX_k)$, significantly lowering the functional complexity the neural estimator must approximate.

 \textbf{Global Receptive Field by Design.} Unlike temporal convolutions or attention mechanisms that rely on deep stacking to expand their receptive field, spectral features are linear combinations of the \textit{entire} sequence.
-This grants \ours a \textit{global receptive field} at the very first layer, enabling the direct capture of global structural patterns regardless of sequence length, making the model remarkably efficient for long-range dependency modeling.
+This grants PaCoDi a \textit{global receptive field} at the very first layer, enabling the direct capture of global structural patterns regardless of sequence length, making the model remarkably efficient at long-range dependency modeling.